 Andrew Morgan’s 2015 documentary ‘The True Cost’ is the best place to start learning more about the effects of fast fashion.
-It was the first documentary I watched which started me on my journey to becoming more conscious of my fashion choices.
+It was the first documentary I watched that kicked off my journey to becoming more conscious with my shopping habits.

 2. Bitter Seeds – By Micha Peled (2011)

-This documentary tells the shocking story of why so many farmers committed suicide in India as a result of the financial pressures from massive crop failure and the price of Monsanto's Bt seeds.
-It is a heart-wrenching insight into the impact of genetically modified cotton on Indian cotton farmers.
+This documentary explores the shocking story of why so many farmers committed suicide in India as a result of the financial pressures from massive crop failure and the price of Monsanto's Bt seeds.

-This film was painful to watch & I'm not sure I had a dry eye from start to finish.
-Although shocking, it is worth the watch and the documentary has won 18 international film awards.
+Although you may not have a dry eye from start to finish, this documentary is well worth the watch & has won 18 international film awards.

 3. Made in Bangladesh - By Rubaiyat Hossain (2019)

-This is a film rather than a documentary, but is still educational and based on the real-life struggles faced by Bangladeshi garment workers, working grueling hours in unsafe conditions for very little pay.
+This is a film, however still very educational and is based on the real-life struggles faced by Bangladeshi garment workers, working gruelling hours in unsafe conditions for very little pay.

 The film follows a group of garment factory workers in Dhaka, Bangladesh, as they take steps to form a union after one of their own is killed in a fire.